 Luckily for investigators, however, there is often a single-prong method to wrongdoing.
 That is, employees tend to use similar avenues to facilitate bad behavior.
 So, with the right tools and processes, companies can handle a wide range of workplace investigations with ease, predictability, and defensibility.

-Ensuring that investigations are carried out thoroughly and defensibly takes proactive planning.
-Thinking ahead will not only help your investigation run more smoothly, but it will help demonstrate your commitment to a rigorous, objective and fair investigation to regulators, judges and juries when necessary.
+Applying repeatability and defensibility to your process is key.
+Before implementing a new internal investigations process, you need to study, analyze, and establish the right steps and defensible workflows, and that takes proactive planning.
+Thinking ahead will not only help your investigation run more smoothly, but it will help demonstrate your commitment to a rigorous, objective, and fair investigation to regulators, judges, and juries, when necessary.